BLOCKvIO/web-sdk/README.md

 <script src="https://npmcdn.com/@blockv/sdk/dist/blockv-faces.min.js"></script>
 ```

-> When importing via the script tag , All classes will have a `Blockv.` prefix.
+> When importing via the script tag, all classes will have a `Blockv.` prefix.

 In Node.js